Privacywonk/CloakAndDagger/README.md

 ```

-4. Load the in kernel NAT module: `kldload ipfw_nat`
+4. Load the in kernel NAT module: `kldload ipfw_nat` if not loaded.

 ## Authors